 We apply next-generation microbial sequencing, hormonal and genetic analyses and behavioral, morphological and physiological field studies of wild chimpanzees and other primates interacting within a larger complex and changing environment of arthropods, other wildlife, humans, and livestock.
 Current projects include 1) metagenomic analyses to illuminate host-microbial relationships and the role of primate diet, mating systems, phylogeny, and other exogenous factors on microbial diversity and function 2) microbial surveillance in biodiverse regions to identify and predict emerging diseases and transmission dynamics, 3) comparative primate biology and behavior to model and test evolutionary mechanisms including reproductive strategies and sexual conflict, 4) morphological studies of sexual dimorphism and intra-specific variation, and 5) hormonal influences on reproductive strategies, adolescent development, dispersal decisions, and reproductive function.

-This interdisciplinary, integrative research has direct implications for human evolution and human health.
+Our interdisciplinary, collaborative research has direct implications for understanding human evolution and improving human health.

 Want to Help?

-Photos belong to talented wildlife photographer, Lionel Egger.
-For more of his beautiful photos visit: http://lionelegger.com
+Photos by talented wildlife photographer, Lionel Egger: http://lionelegger.com